uktrade/iigb-beta-content/content/beta/setup-guide/understand-tax/sections/corporation-tax/en_US.md

 title: Corporation tax in the UK
 ---

 Any foreign company with a UK branch or office must pay UK Corporation Tax.
 The [current corporation tax rate is 20%](https://www.gov.uk/corporation-tax-rates/rates), reducing to 17% by 2020.
-At the current rate of 20%, the UK has the lowest headline business tax rate in the G7, and joint-lowest in the G20.
+At the current rate of 20%, the UK has the lowest headline business tax rate in the G7, and joint lowest in the G20.

 [National Insurance](https://www.gov.uk/national-insurance/overview) must be paid to all UK employees.
 The UK’s employer social security contribution rate is 13.8% on employee earnings over £112 per week.